awasira/emacs-evernote-mode/doc/readme_en.txt

 - In the case of Mac OS X

 The pre-installed ruby on Mac OS X does not contain GDBM bindings.
-Re-install ruby and GDBM by [MacPorts] or [Homebrew].
+Re-install GDBM and ruby by [MacPorts] or [Homebrew].
+If you have installed ruby before GDBM, delete ruby once.

 MacPorts:

+$ sudo port uninstall ruby
-$ sudo ports install ruby gdbm
+$ sudo port install gdbm ruby

 Homebrew:

+$ sudo brew uninstall ruby
-$ sudo brew install ruby gdbm
+$ sudo brew install gdbm ruby

 Also, [specify evernote-ruby-command].